Haiti: Biodiversity

 Haiti is home to four ecoregions: Hispaniolan moist forests, Hispaniolan dry forests, Hispaniolan pine forests, and Greater Antilles mangroves.

 Despite its small size, Haiti's mountainous terrain and resultant multiple climatic zones has resulted in a wide variety of plant life.
 Notable tree species include the breadfruit tree, mango tree, acacia, mahogany, coconut palm, royal palm and West Indian cedar.
 The forests were formerly much more extensive, but have been subject to severe deforestation.

 Most mammal species are not native, having been brought to the island since colonial times.
-However there are various native bat species, as well as the endemic Hispaniolan hutia and Hispaniolan solenodon.
-Various whale and dolphin species can also be found off Haiti's coast.
+However, there are various native bat species, as well as the endemic Hispaniolan hutia and Hispaniolan solenodon.
+Whale and dolphin species can also be found off Haiti's coast.

-There are over 260 species of bird, 31 of these being endemic to Hispaniola.
+There are over 260 species of birds, 31 endemic to Hispaniola.
 Notable endemic species include the Hispaniolan trogon, Hispaniolan parakeet, grey-crowned tanager and the Hispaniolan Amazon.
-There are also several raptor species, as well as pelicans, ibis, hummingbirds and ducks.
+There are also several raptors, as well as pelicans, ibis, hummingbirds and ducks.

 Reptiles are common, with species such as the rhinoceros iguana, Haitian boa, American crocodile and gecko.